Student Writing Competition

 The 2024 Student Writing Competition

-The California Supreme Court Historical Society is pleased to present the announcement of the 2024 CSCHS Selma Moidel Smith Student Writing Competition in California Legal History.
+The California Supreme Court Historical Society is pleased to announce the Winners of the 2024 Student Writing Competition in California Legal History.

 The 2024 Student Writing Competition Announcement